 1. Create a resources page

 Over time, your content marketing team will undoubtedly make a lot of awesome content.
-It’s a bit of waste to not organize this for your website visitors and customers.
+It’s a bit of a waste to not organize this for your website visitors and customers.

 2. Target more horizontal keyphrases